GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 ## BREAKING CHANGES: WidgetMode and Property+NoFeedback Replaced With New Syntax
 Previously, WidgetMode was used to set the encoder ring style and FaderPort display types.
 In addition, Property+NoFeedback was used for disabling feedback.
 This old implementation required multiple lines for these additional commands.

 New functionality has been implemented to replace WidgetMode and Property+NoFeedback, keeping everything on a single line.
+Because of this new syntax, existing .zon files will need to be updated to function properly.

-For example, this has been replaced [old]...
+For example, this [old syntax] has been replaced...
 ```
     Rotary|          	  	TrackPanAutoLeft
     Rotary|			WidgetMode Dot
 ```

-...with just this [new]...
+...with just this [new syntax]:
 ```
 Rotary|  TrackPanAutoLeft RingStyle=Dot
 ```

-This [old]...
+This [old syntax]...
 ```
     Up              Reaper _XENAKIOS_TVPAGEUP                  // Xenakios/SWS: Scroll track view up (page)
     Property+Up     NoFeedback
 ```

-Has been replaced with this [new]...
+Has been replaced with this [new syntax]:
 ```
     Up              Reaper _XENAKIOS_TVPAGEUP Feedback=No     // Xenakios/SWS: Scroll track view up (page)

 ```

-The new functionality is similarly dependent on the type of feedback processor used in your .mst.
+The new functionality is similarly dependent on the type of feedback processor used in your .mst for a given widget.

 If using **FB_Encoder**, then the available options are:
 ```